cairis-platform/cairis-ui/README.md

 npm run test:unit
 ```

-### Working with CAIRIS
+### Installing into CAIRIS

+To deploy the CAIRIS 2 UI:

+1. Run ```npm run build``` to create a deployable dist directory.
+Copy this to the cairis/cairis directory on your server.
+2. Set the web_static_dir and web_asset_dir entries in your cairis.cnf to point to this dist directory.

+### Development and unit testing support

+If you're developing for CAIRIS, you can use the cairis_test_default database to avoid authentication.
+To do this:

-You will need a CAIRIS server to get/post/put/delete objects.
-For the time being, the IP address of your CAIRIS server needs to be manually set in store/index.js.
+1. Manually set the IP address of your CAIRIS server in store/index.js.
-You will also need to import a CAIRIS model into the cairis_test_default database, which is associated with the `test` session that is also hardcoded into store/index.js.
-To do this, just use the cimport.py script without setting a user or database.
+2. Set the session in store/index.js to 'test'.